erayerdin/sos-django-template/README.md

 - `black` and `isort` is not bound by a git hook by default.
 You should integrate them with `pre-commit install` at first install.
+ - If you intend to contribute to the project, please **target `development` environment**. `development` branch is supposed to have the latest stuff.